massung/sliver/README.md

 The complexity of `slice-ref` is always based on the complexity of the underlying data type.
 So, for the slice of a list it will be O(N), but for all others it will be O(1).

 The complexity of `slice-length` is always O(1) as the value is simply computed from the start and end values of the slice.

+The complexity of `slice-range` is always O(1) to create, but traversing it is O(N), where N is the length of the slice.

 The complexity of `slice-materialize` is O(N) as it is extracting a copy from the original data structure.